emmeowzing/dynamic-continuation-orb/README.md

 ## Config validation with `pre-commit`

 Standard CircleCI config validation pre-commit hooks will only validate the default config at `.circleci/config.yml`.
-I recommend using [my pre-commit hook](https://github.com/bjd2385/circleci-config-pre-commit-hook) if you're using this orb in your project as it will further validate reduced configs, if they exist.
+I recommend using [my pre-commit hook](https://github.com/bjd2385/circleci-config-pre-commit-hook) if you're using this orb in your project as it will validate any additional configs you've created.
 Append the following to your `.pre-commit-config.yaml`:

 ```yaml
 - repo: https://github.com/bjd2385/circleci-config-pre-commit-hook